Frequently Asked Questions About Venomous Snakes

 How many people die each year from venomous snake bites?

-The chances of being bitten by a venomous snake in the United States are very low, and the chance of death is virtually nonexistent, particularly given the availability and quality of medical care in the U.S. Approximately one out of 37,500 people are bitten by venomous snakes in the U.S. each year (7-8,000 bites per year), and only one out of 50 million people will die from snakebite (5-6 fatalities per year).
+The chances of dying from a venomous snakebite in the United States is nearly zero, because we have available, high-quality medical care in the U.S. Fewer than one in 37,500 people are bitten by venomous snakes in the U.S. each year (7-8,000 bites per year), and only one in 50 million people will die from snakebite (5-6 fatalities per year).
+Did you know that you are nine times more likely to die from being struck by lightning than to die of venomous snakebite?
 The graph below compares deaths from venomous snakebites to some leading causes of death, lightning strikes and other animal related deaths.
-Did you know that you are nine times more likely to die from being struck by lightning than you are to die of venomous snakebite?

 What is the difference between